 "The Manggarai Cushions are made with fabric found in a little village in Flores in Eastern Indonesia.
 Traditionally, the fabric is ceremonial, used for special rituals, and passed down within the family.
 The material was in beautiful condition, although some pieces had holes and tears from a long life of use.
 Each piece had to be treated and restored.
 I wanted to retain the original beauty of the piece, part of it’s history and cultural significance, so there are still small holes and stitching that is a mark of it’s origins".

 Vanessa makes an effort to form relationships with all of the Artisans she works with, visiting their home and meeting their family, who usually all live under the same roof.
-Vanessa works with Kadek, a very talented woman, to create the crochet pieces Los Luna offers.
-"Crochet is a beautiful art in Indonesia, most women are very talented at crochet and beading due to all the weaving they do on a daily basis for the various vessels they make.
-When I saw Kadek's workshop I knew she was the one that I wanted to make the crochet art for Los Luna.
-Wall-hangings, cushions, purses, and artisan baskets.
-Everything has been hand stitched and hand beaded by her.
-I sourced the wooden beads and shells featured on each design, and Kadek was also kind enough to allow me to use her collection so each piece has a little bit of history and her home in it, which I love, and I think people appreciate that."
+Vanessa works with Kadek, a very talented woman, to create the earthware Los Luna offers.
+"Earthware is a beautiful art in Indonesia, most women are very talented at ceramics due to all the throwing and glazes they create on a daily basis for the various vessels they make.
+When I saw Kadek's workshop I knew she was the one that I wanted to make the ceramics for Los Luna.
+Teaposts, bowls and cups were all hand thrown to perfection.
+Everything has been put through ancient glaze techniques and passed down from generation to generation.
+Kadek was kind enough to allow me to use her collection so each piece has a little bit of history and her home in it, which I love, and I think people appreciate that."